NickG-Math/Mackey/Doc.md

 First, two heuristic observations:

 * The Linux binary runs measurably faster than the Windows one.
-* Out of all compilers, Clang seems to produce marginally faster code.
+* Out of all compilers on Linux, Clang seems to produce marginally faster code.

 \section compoptions Compiler Options

-* I recommend the following compiler options (GCC, Clang): <CODE>-Ofast --funroll-loops -march=native </CODE>
+* I recommend the following compiler options (GCC, Clang): <CODE>-O3 --funroll-loops -march=native </CODE>
 * With the Intel compiler Eigen <a href=" http://eigen.tuxfamily.org/index.php?title=Main_Page#Compiler_support">recommends</a> the <CODE>-inline-forceinline</CODE> option.
 * If OpenMP support is desired use ```-fopenmp```.
-* Note: ```-Ofast``` doesn't actually reduce the accuracy of our results, since we only use integer values.
-This is true even when the data-type is sometimes a floating point (see \ref intvsfloat for an explanation as to why we sometimes use fp data types).

 \section thread Multithreading